nagydani/seedling/plan/stages.md

  * cross-compile capability
  * minimal host requirements
  * rudimentary meta-programming in itself
- * interactive REPL
+ * interactive shell

 ### Data types (not checked)

 #### Fixed-size unsigned integer (cell)

- * Number type for arithmetics
+ * Unsigned integer type for arithmetics
    * Code with numbers not fitting into 16 bits considered not portable
  * Execution token
  * Address for strings of bytes (a.k.a. *c-addr*)
- * On-stack representation of a character
+ * On-stack representation of a 7-bit ASCII character

 #### String of bytes

  * Textual interpretation only defined for 7-bit ASCII
- * On-stack representation: two cells, address of first byte followed by length (on top)
- * Counted string: architecture-dependent character count followed by the bytes
+ * Zero-terminated, like in C

 ### Memory Model

- * One *stack* (usually the machine stack) for both return addresses and data
+ * Two *stacks*, one for return addresses and one for function arguments and values
- * Loaded *wordlists* with immutable word addresses
+ * One *dictionary* with immutable word addresses and other data
- * Linear, appendable *workspace*

 All three are extensible and shrinkable only in a LIFO fashion, no GC, no memory fragmentation.

-Memory area *wordlists* always contains valid data, only fully compiled words can be transfered from *workspace* to *wordlists* and only complete words can be reclaimed from *wordlists*.

 ## Sprout